department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

     links:
     - url: /education/
       title: Education Benefits
-      description: Apply for and manage education benefits (like Post-9/11 GI Bill benefits) that can help you pay for college and training programs.
+      description: Apply for and manage education benefits (like Post-9/11 GI Bill benefits) that you can use to pay for college and training programs.
     - url: /housing-assistance/
       title: Housing Assistance
       description: Find out if you qualify for a VA home loan or a housing grant to help you live more independently with your service-connected disability.